 When you winnow down all the possible jobs that you might apply for into the positions for which you're most suited for to attain success, you will have the time and energy necessary to make each application, interaction and interview count.
-Rather than taking an unfocused shotgun approach, you will be able to psych out what employers are looking for ... and give it to them with a customized cover letter, resume and phone-screening interview all leading up to the main event: the in-person job interview.
-There is no end to articles and books written to tell interviewers how to do their jobs, and job seekers how to gain success.
+Rather than taking an unfocused shotgun approach, you will be able to psych out what employers are looking for ... and give it to them with a customized cover letter, resume and phone-screening interview all leading up to the main event: the in-person job interview. how to gain success.
 But in well-conducted job interviews, every question has some function relating to finding the person who can meet these two key employer objectives:

 1. People who have the right behavior patterns for the job.
 Different jobs require different kinds of behavior patterns.
 Some require assertiveness, others require people to passively do whatever they're told.
 Some jobs are best filled by people with effervescent personalities, while others are better suited to the kind of person who prefers to interact with his or her computer over people, and so on.

 As you prepare for your interview, think about what kind of qualities and personality the employer might deem best, and assume that you will encounter some questions that will probe to see if you fit.
 Come to your interview prepared with stories that demonstrate how you have exhibited these kinds of actions in your current or past roles.
 You will likely find an opportunity to tell your stories in response to questions that begin with something like: "Tell me about a time when you... [fill in the blank]."